By the end of this section, you will be able to:

 What does this poster indicate about the political climate of the Reconstruction era?
 How might different people have received this image?

-In 1865 and 1866, as Johnson announced the end of Reconstruction, southern states began to pass a series of discriminatory state laws collectively known as black codes.
+In 1865 and 1866, as Johnson announced the end of Reconstruction, southern states began to pass a series of discriminatory state laws collectively known as Black codes.
 While the laws varied in both content and severity from state to state, the goal of the laws remained largely consistent.
 In effect, these codes were designed to maintain the social and economic structure of racial slavery in the absence of slavery itself.
-The laws codified white supremacy by restricting the civic participation of freed slaves—depriving them of the right to vote, the right to serve on juries, the right to own or carry weapons, and, in some cases, even the right to rent or lease land.
+The laws codified White supremacy by restricting the civic participation of freed enslaved people—depriving them of the right to vote, the right to serve on juries, the right to own or carry weapons, and, in some cases, even the right to rent or lease land.

-A chief component of the black codes was designed to fulfill an important economic need in the postwar South.
+A chief component of the Black codes was designed to fulfill an important economic need in the postwar South.
 Slavery had been a pillar of economic stability in the region before the war.
-To maintain agricultural production, the South had relied on slaves to work the land.
+To maintain agricultural production, the South had relied on the enslaved to work the land.
 Now the region was faced with the daunting prospect of making the transition from a slave economy to one where labor was purchased on the open market.
 Not surprisingly, planters in the southern states were reluctant to make such a transition.
-Instead, they drafted black laws that would re-create the antebellum economic structure with the façade of a free-labor system.
+Instead, they drafted Black laws that would re-create the antebellum economic structure with the façade of a free-labor system.

-Black codes used a variety of tactics to tie freed slaves to the land.
-To work, the freed slaves were forced to sign contracts with their employer.
-These contracts prevented blacks from working for more than one employer.
-This meant that, unlike in a free labor market, blacks could not positively influence wages and conditions by choosing to work for the employer who gave them the best terms.
-The predictable outcome was that freed slaves were forced to work for very low wages.
+Black codes used a variety of tactics to tie formerly enslaved people to the land.
+To work, the formerly enslaved people were forced to sign contracts with their employer.
+These contracts prevented Black people from working for more than one employer.
+This meant that, unlike in a free labor market, Black people could not positively influence wages and conditions by choosing to work for the employer who gave them the best terms.
+The predictable outcome was that formerly enslaved people were forced to work for very low wages.
 With such low wages, and no ability to supplement income with additional work, workers were reduced to relying on loans from their employers.
 The debt that these workers incurred ensured that they could never escape from their condition.
-Those former slaves who attempt to violate these contracts could be fined or beaten.
-Those who refused to sign contracts at all could be arrested for vagrancy and then made to work for no wages, essentially being reduced to the very definition of a slave.
+Those formerly enslaved people who attempt to violate these contracts could be fined or beaten.
+Those who refused to sign contracts at all could be arrested for vagrancy and then made to work for no wages, essentially being reduced to the very definition of an enslaved person.

 THE FOURTEENTH AMENDMENT

 The Fourteenth Amendment stated, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
 It gave citizens equal protection under both the state and federal law, overturning the Dred Scott decision.
-It eliminated the three-fifths compromise of the 1787 Constitution, whereby slaves had been counted as three-fifths of a free white person, and it reduced the number of House representatives and Electoral College electors for any state that denied suffrage to any adult male inhabitant, black or white.
+It eliminated the three-fifths compromise of the 1787 Constitution, whereby an enslaved person had been counted as three-fifths of a free White person, and it reduced the number of House representatives and Electoral College electors for any state that denied suffrage to any adult male inhabitant, Black or White.
 As Radical Republicans had proposed in the Wade-Davis bill, individuals who had “engaged in insurrection or rebellion [against] . . . or given aid or comfort to the enemies [of]” the United States were barred from holding political (state or federal) or military office unless pardoned by two-thirds of Congress.